MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 ## Steps in the workflow

 1. Set up Node
-1. Attempt to upgrade packages.
+1. Check for outdated packages.
-1. Check if there is anything to commit.
+1. Upgrade packages.
 1. Commit to a branch and create a PR.

-Once than then review the PR changes.
+That should trigger a GH notification.
+Then you can review the PR changes yourself.

 Here's a PR I created when testing: [#9 in vue-quickstart](https://github.com/MichaelCurrin/vue-quickstart/pull/9).
 It created a lockfile but ideally one would be updated.